crate/cloud-tutorials/docs/edge/monitoring.rst

 Monitor CrateDB Edge
 ====================

-This tutorial introduces ways to set up monitoring of your CrateDB Edge cluster.
+This tutorial introduces a way to set up monitoring of your CrateDB Edge cluster.
 The visualization tool `Grafana`_ is used together with `Prometheus`_ and `Loki`_ to monitor the cluster performance and browse logs, respectively.